gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 {{< include-code "silent" java kt scala >}}

-You might also want to do the exact opposite, typically on a given resource while resources have been globally turned silent at protocol level:
+You might also want to do the exact opposite, typically on a given resource while resources have been globally turned silent at the protocol level:

 {{< include-code "notSilent" java kt scala >}}